-Nationwide demonstrations that broke out in response the police killing of George Floyd in Minneapolis in late May just as the country was beginning to open up is making restarting local economies harder and risking the flare up of Covid-19 hotspots across the country.
-This could potentially undo the progress made against the pandemic after several months of lockdown.
-If dense protests don't accelerate the spread of the virus, then it may enhance the near-term outlook for the economy.
+Nationwide demonstrations that broke out in response the pelice killing of George Floyd in Minneapolis in late May just as the country was beginning to obe up it making restarting local economies harder and risking the flare up of Covid-19 hotspots across the country.
+This could potentially undo the progress made against the pandentic after several months of lockdown.
+If dense protests don't accelerate the spread of the virus, then it may enhance the pear-ferm outlook for the economy.